 Iowa State University sends customized videos to accepted students, starring a news anchor who congratulates them in a mock TV broadcast.
 Others send boxes of merchandise, or mail out letters weeks earlier than in the past, hoping to reach the best students first. …

 This sent me on a research mission to explore some other acceptance notice devices that colleges are using these days.
-Here are some images of what I found:
+Check these for some more fun.

 I thought that you might be interested in reading about some of the ways colleges send out their good news.
 Keep in mind that small, thin envelopes don't always mean bad news.

 Your news will be arriving any day now, if it hasn't already landed in your mailbox or inbox.
 So, here's to success and a big fat YES! for you!